coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 money.
 Kudos to the engineering team, though.
 They came very, very close.

+# Couldn't we have hired a good go-to-market team?

+When we realized we can't compete with MongoDB in mid-2014, we went out to seek advice.
+Business-minded people told us to build a good go-to-market team.
+Their argument was that experienced sales and marketing leaders would figure out how to sell the product and pull the company in the right direction.

+After thinking long and hard whether to invest remaining capital into building a go-to-market team, we decided to put it all into the product and work on differentiating RethinkDB with realtime functionality.
+We were in a difficult market and three years behind on mindshare.
+We reasoned that tacking on sales and marketing post-factum won't save us.

+Today, with the benefit of hindsight, I still believe it was the right decision.

+Firstly, given the state of the business, we couldn't have hired top go-to-market talent.

 # Meta questions

 There is one more level to root cause analysis that we can do.
 Why did